 Just desserts: An exciting new approach to skills training and employment

-Just around the corner from Yasser Arafat Square in central Ramallah, you’ll find Rukab’s.
-Its speciality is ice cream, but its claim to fame is the use of arabic gum in the recipe.
+The speciality there is ice cream, but its claim to fame is the use of gum arabic in the recipe.
 It gives the ice cream some stretch and a chewy texture.
 Pistachio is this author’s favourite flavour.

 The last time I was in Ramallah was July 2018.
 I wasn’t able to pay Rukab’s a visit.
 I was busy leading an investor due diligence trip and never got the chance to take an evening stroll.

 That year was an intensive period of technical design and stakeholder capacity building.
-We were designing a Development Impact Bond to improve transitions from skills training to employment for young people in the West Bank and Gaza.
+We were designing a development impact bond (DIB) to improve transitions from skills training to employment for young people in the West Bank and Gaza.
 It meant working alongside civil servants at the Palestinian Ministry of Finance, DAI colleagues (who are implementing the World Bank’s Finance for Jobs Project, of which the DIB is one component), and service providers who would be delivering the intervention.